inivekin/abosa/abosa.typ

 You stay unmoved to hand I bring, it's fair, to block me from your sense.
 As one more sample of nothing
-I'll hear and answer the silence still something less than embarrased,
+I'll hear and answer the silence.
+Still, something less than embarrased,
 'round you it's hard to feel the shame.
 Who knew these two could coexist, humility and hand to claim?